-The current Statutory Auditor and External Auditor of the Bank, Deloitte & Associados SROC, S.A., effectively represented by its partner João Carlos Henriques Gomes Ferreira, ROC n.o 1129, who replaced on 21 July 2022, Paulo Alexandre de Sá Fernandes, ROC n.o 1456, because he reached the maximum duration of the limit for the exercise of functions, and alternatively by Jorge Carlos Batalha Duarte Catulo, ROC No. 992, were elected at the General Meeting of Shareholders held on 20 May 2020, for the three-year term of office 2021/2023, by a majority of 99.92% of the votes cast.
+The consolidated financial statements of the BCP Group for the financial year ended on 31 December 2023 were audited by the former Statutory Auditor and External Auditor of the Bank, Deloitte & Associados SROC, S.A., independent certified public accountants and members of the Portuguese Institute of Statutory Auditors (Ordem dos Revisores Oficiais de Contas).
+Deloitte & Associados SROC, S.A. was effectively represented by its partner João Carlos Henriques Gomes Ferreira, ROC n.o 1129, who replaced on 21 July 2022, Paulo Alexandre de Sá Fernandes, ROC n.o 1456, because he reached the maximum duration of the limit for the exercise of functions, and alternatively by Jorge Carlos Batalha Duarte Catulo, ROC No. 992.

-Deloitte & Associados SROC, S.A was elected for the first time on 21 April of 2016.
+Deloitte & Associados SROC, S.A. was elected for the first time on 21 April of 2016 and its term of office ended on 22 May 2024.